bbc/grandstand/README.md

 ## What is this?

-Grandstand a collection of common CSS abstractions and utility helper classes
+Grandstand is a scalable front end architecture and a lightweight Sass framework.
+Consisting of a collection of common CSS abstractions and utility helper classes, Grandstand allows you to quickly development components in a reusable, performant manner.

 This library is built and maintained by the BBC Sport team and used by various components on BBC Sport website and within the BBC Live product.

 ## Contents